axch/dysvunctional-language/ls/fol/README.md

 executing FOL as MIT Scheme, and compilers from FOL to native code via MIT Scheme and SBCL.

-The remainder of this document consists of four sections, corresponding to the reasons why you might wish to peruse it:
+The remainder of this document consists of five sections, corresponding to the reasons why you might wish to peruse it:

 - [Reading FOL](#reading-fol) If you just want to understand the final